 GUIDES: Yes, inquire at visitor kiosk for current rates

 ON-SITE MUSEUM: Yes, and highly recommended

-ACCOMMODATIONS: Lodging can be found within the town of Plaenque, and on the road from town to the archaeological zone.
+ACCOMODATIONS: Lodging can be found within the town of Palenque, and on the road from town to the archaeological zone.

 HISTORY AND EXPLORATION